 You quite often feel like throwing your laptop out of the window in frustration.

 Not to mention the knot in your stomach every time you pay for another online tool or course you can’t really afford.

 Hoping it will have a magic effect - And it never does.

-For almost three years I hauled myself around networking events, picking up web design client after web design client.
+For almost three years I hauled myself around networking events, picking up the odd client here and there...
 Hand to mouth, hand to mouth.

 I consumed every book I could lay my hands on.
 I re-educated myself in this new world of marketing that was emerging.
 Still, nothing stuck.

 I immersed myself in it.
 I became addicted to tools, tactics, and courses.
 And trying every new shiny marketing object that came my way.
 I hoped my next 'investment' would be the one that got me on track.

 Sure I managed to scrape an income and feed my family.
 But I was miles away from the financial and time freedom that I dreamed of when I set out to create a new online business.
 I wasn't serving anyone in the way I was called to do.

 Driving to yet another networking event in Liverpool one day I heard something that would change my life and business forever.